SethGuimont/iif-image-site/README.md

 Once I found the images I wanted to use, I used the element inspector to retrieve the proper Url.

-As I come from a QA background, I wanted to add a test in the using selenium so that way that framework is ready if we need any extra validation of correct data.
+As I come from a QA background, I wanted to add a selenium test.
+That way if we need any automated testing in the future it is easy to implement.

 To host the site locally, use the command "node server.js", then open a web browser to "localhost:3001".